Bless the Beasts and Children (song)

-"Bless the Beasts and Children" is the theme song to the 1971 eponymous film performed by the Carpenters.
+"Bless the Beasts and Children" is the theme song to the 1971 film Bless the Beasts and Children performed by the Carpenters.

 Composition

 Barry De Vorzon composed the song at a residence in Lake Arrowhead, California, where he used to spend his weekends, after director Stanley Kramer gave him the screenplay of the film.
 At first he wrote a "beautiful melody" and then "loaded the lyric with all the terrible things we're doing to children and animals", but it "did not work".
 The next day he changed them to simpler lyrics that call to protect their innocence.

 Versions differences

 The original soundtrack included two different versions of "Bless the Beasts and Children", the one by Carpenters and the other being an orchestral instrumental arrangement by composers Barry DeVorzon and Perry Botkin, Jr.

 A slightly different version of the song was released on the Carpenters' 1972 LP, A Song for You on June 13, 1972.
 The original soundtrack had a vibraphone playing the melody in the introduction, while the A Song for You version, also released as a single, contained an oboe stating the melody.
 Richard Carpenter re-mixed the song for the inclusion on the 1985 compilation Yesterday Once More.
 Unlike the original, this version does not fade out in the end and also features a harder bass-line.